glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 In this blog post we learned how to deploy on AWS EKS with zero downtime by enabling Pod Readiness Gates and implementing graceful shutdown as well as a termination delay.
 But in addition to this, I hope that, like me, you were able to learn something about how external load balancers work in Kubernetes.
 To me, it's always interesting to take a look below the surface of a complex system, this time learning about `Endpoints`, `EndpointSlices`, `TargetGroupBindings` and so much more, and I'm sure this knowledge will be very useful in the future.
+If you want to see a real world implementation of these features, check out Distr (https://github.com/glasskube/distr), our Open Source Software Distribution Platform!